 - Passengers and crew leaving a vessel in Antigua and Barbuda waters must have a valid airline ticket to a country that will accept them without question.
 This ticket must be presented to the Immigration Officer on leaving the vessel.

 - Acquire and fill out ED Cards.
 One for each person on board; ensure all three (3) sections are filled out.
 ED cards must be signed by each person.
 (Parents sign on behalf of children under 12 years).
+A Health declaration form must be completed for everyone on board.

 - Proceed to Customs.
 Present Clearance from last Port and receive and fill out the General Declaration Form.